A good night’s sleep. Too many of us seem to need one.

 Flower holds an intriguing sleep secret

-Smoking flower is a wonderful night-time ritual for those who enjoy it, and the right strains can escort you straight to sleepytown if that’s your intent.
-In fact, Eaze customers who use cannabis for sleep still prefer it, according to the Eaze Insights 2017 State of Cannabis Report.
+Smoking flower is a wonderful night-time ritual for those who enjoy it, and the right strains can be a powerful sleep aid, either hours before bedtime or even immediately before.
+In fact, Eaze customers who use cannabis for sleep still prefer smoking flower to any other method, according to the Eaze Insights State of Cannabis Report.

-If there’s one thing CBN is known for, it’s as a powerful sedative.
+If there’s one thing CBN is known for, it’s as a sedative.

 And unfortunately, flower doesn’t age particularly well.
 It can turn brown, get dried out and harsh to smoke, and runs the risk of growing mold.
 We don’t recommend you keep flower for more than as long as it takes you to normally consume it, even if properly stored.